utkarshware/My_Portfolio_website/README.md

   - Hard refresh after editing (Ctrl+F5 on Windows) to bust cached copies when running via `npm run start`.
   - Open DevTools → Console and type `window.PORTFOLIO_DATA` to make sure it’s defined; if not, check for syntax errors in `data.js`.
   - The Projects section now renders a notice when the array is empty—use that as a quick sanity check that the file loaded.
+- Resume button opens a 404
+  - Provide a valid URL in `meta.resumeHref` (Google Drive “view” link works fine) or place a PDF in `assets/` and reference it relatively (e.g., `assets/resume.pdf`).
+  - After uploading a new file, ensure the filename matches exactly and refresh the browser cache.
 - Theme toggle stuck on one mode
   - Press <kbd>F12</kbd> → Console and run `localStorage.removeItem('theme')`, then refresh.
   - Ensure your custom CSS still targets both `.light` and `[data-theme="light"]` selectors on the `<html>` element.